 Timescale for the above estates

-The obtaining of the Grant of Probate and collecting in of non-property assets in the above estates usually takes between 3 to 6 months.
-Typically, obtaining the Grant of Probate takes 4 to 12 weeks.
+The obtaining of the Grant of Probate and collecting in of non-property assets in the above estates usually takes between 6 to 9 months.
+Obtaining the Grant of Probate usually takes 8 to 12 weeks from submitting the application but as of October 2021 can take longer due the Probate Registry’s current backlog.
 Collecting assets then follows, which can take between 4 to 6 weeks.
 Once this has been done, and the sale of any property has been completed, we can prepare Estate Accounts for your approval as personal representatives, obtain the approval of any required beneficiaries, and distribute the estate, and this part of the process normally takes 2 to 4 weeks.
 If there is a property to sell, the conclusion of the administration of the estate must await completion of the sale but we can make appropriate interim distributions in accordance with your instructions.

 Our included services in connection with the above estates